DCC-EX/dcc-ex.github.io/docs/reference/tools/serial-monitor.md

 There is an entire language that \|EX-CS\| understands.
 We call this the DCC-EX API for \"Application Programming Interface\".
-If you are interested, the list of all the commands is here in the `/reference/software/command-summary-consolidated`{.interpreted-text role="doc"}.
+If you are interested, the list of all the commands is here in the `/reference/software/command-summary-consolidated`.
 Let\'s just try two commands to make sure everything is working.

 All DCC-EX commands begin with a `<` and end with a `>`.
 In the command